atomkirk/blog/content/blog/2020-10-05-crud-all-the-things/index.md

 Stick to CRUD for interacting with resources as much as possible, from your API (`POST /reservations`) all the down to your ORM and standard libraries.

+If you're writing private helper functions, go ahead and be specific, or whatever makes sense.
+But, if you are writing a public interface for others to use, it really helps to make your interface obvious and extendable if you provide create, read, update and delete functions.

 [^1]: These signatures can be adapted to OOP (e.g. `User.create(attributes)`, `user.update(attributes)`, etc)
 [^2]: You can authorize per field/attribute too with CRUD, so you don't lose functionality but gain flexibility.